-A recent article reported on the key board interlocks between some of the biggest companies.
+In August 2012 The Sydney Morning Herald reported an article on the ASX 200 Corporate board interlocks.
+The article reported on the key board interlocks between some of the biggest companies.
 According to the Herald Lindsay Maxsted, board member of BHP Billiton, Transurban and Westpac, is at the top of a list of high powered corporate influencers.

-When looking at stock exchange data on board interlocks, then research shows that companies that employ board members from a list of 334 networked non-executive directors (executives that served as non executive directors on at least two boards and had a board interlock with at least one other director on the list) achieved on average a 7% higher compound annual growth rate in revenue than those companies that didn't.
+When looking at ASX stock exchange data on board interlocks, then research shows that companies that employ board members from a list of 334 networked non-executive directors (executives that served as non executive directors on at least two boards and had a board interlock with at least one other director on the list) achieved on average a 7% higher compound annual growth rate in revenue than those companies that didn't.
 The companies in this research study had all been listed for the whole period from 2004 to 2012.
 In this way only companies that had demonstrated some level of longevity and sustainability were taken into account.